rjm2718/cudadsp1/README.md

 in less than 40ms with an RTX 2080 card.
 Nvidia Nsight sys/compute are indicating that warp occupancy is at 50%, so there's room for improvement.

+There are 20K packets created.
+Sample payload and spectrum results can be found in `run/` directory.
+That data corresponds to the following graphs:

 <img height="50%" width="25%" src="doc/testsignal1.png"/>
 <img height="50%" width="25%" src="doc/spectrum1.png"/>